qian-o/ZenithEngine/README.md

 - `,+[\s]+[^\S\r\n]+};` Search for the comma after the last property when simplifying property assignments.

 ## Draft
-- Should CommandProcessorType be changed to Graphics, Compute, and Copy queue types?
 - Add some common default resources to GraphicsContext.
-If resources like Texture, TextureView, Sampler, etc. are not set, default resources can be used.
+If resources like Texture, Sampler, etc. are not set, default resources can be used.
 - Whether VK_KHR_dedicated_allocation extension is enabled in Vulkan.